 Assets of the Plan are co-invested with the assets of other defined contribution plans sponsored by Kraft Heinz Foods in a commingled investment fund known as the Kraft Heinz Defined Contribution Master Trust (the "Master Trust") for which Fidelity Management Trust Company (the "Trustee") has served as the trustee beginning July 1, 2016.
-At December 31, 2016, the other defined contribution plans in the Master Trust included the Savings Plan for Puerto Rico Employees of Kraft Foods Group, Inc. and the Kraft Heinz Union Savings Plan which was formerly known as the H. J. Heinz Company SAVER Plan until December 30, 2016.
-Also effective December 30, 2016, the Kraft Foods Group, Inc. TIP Plan was merged into the H. J. Heinz Company SAVER Plan.
-As noted above, assets relating to non-union hourly employees transferred from the Kraft Heinz Union Savings Plan to the Plan effective December 30, 2016.
+At December 31, 2016, the other defined contribution plans in the Master Trust included the Savings Plan for Puerto Rico Employees of Kraft Foods Group, Inc. and the Kraft Heinz Savings Plan which was formerly known as the H. J. Heinz Company Employees Retirement and Savings Plan until December 30, 2016.
+Also effective December 30, 2016, the Kraft Foods Group, Inc. Thrift Plan was merged into the H.J.
+Heinz Company Employees Retirement and Savings Plan effective December 30, 2016.
 Effective July 1, 2016 and prior to the December 30, 2016 plan mergers discussed above, the Master Trust included the H. J. Heinz Company Employees Retirement and Savings Plan, the H. J. Heinz Company SAVER Plan, the Kraft Foods Group, Inc. Thrift Plan, the Kraft Foods Group, Inc. TIP Plan, and the Savings Plan for Puerto Rico Employees of Kraft Foods Group, Inc. As of December 31, 2015 and through June 30, 2016, assets of the H. J. Heinz Company Employees Retirement and Savings Plan and the H. J. Heinz Company SAVER Plan were co-invested in a commingled investment fund known as the H.J.
 Heinz Company Master Trust for which Wells Fargo Bank, N.A. served as the trustee.